RapidPipeline for Maya

 The Integrations Download page offers all current available RapidPipeline Integration packages for download.

-Please note the OS specific naming of the packages (e.g. macOS) and the different tags of the installer packages depending on additional functionalities (e.g. CAD Edition).
-Some packages with additional functionalities such as CAD Edition might require a specific subscription tier or addon package.
+Please note the specific naming of the packages for different operating systems (e.g. macOS) and the different tags of the installer packages depending on additional functionalities (e.g. CAD Edition).
+Some packages such as CAD Edition might require a specific subscription tier or addon package.
 Learn more on the RapidPipeline Pricing Overview Page.

 If you are an end-user of the plugins and do not have your own account, or you are an account manager and want to distribute the plugin packages to users, please refer to our Public Integrations Downloads page.
 Note that a valid Token from a RapidPipeline account is still required to activate the given integration and generate a seat.